racedo/vLab-Files/Libvirt KVM guests/set-up-hypervisor.md

 ><fs> vi /etc/ssh/sshd_config
 ><fs> quit
 ```
-### 11.Extend the qcow2 image partition to the desired size:
+### 11. Extend the qcow2 image partition to the desired size:

 Create a new qcow2 file with the desired size (10 GB in the example):
 ```